kashish-10/FIRE-ALARM-ALERT-System_Zombies/README.md

 The link for the project is : https://github.com/dhruvilun522/fire_alarm

-The proposal amd required details concrerning the project is attached in the files here.
+The proposal and required details concrerning the project is attached in the files here.